The Art of Thriving instead of Surviving

 • Become Superhuman

 You’re not going to like this part.
-I don’t like this part, but I can’t dis-acknowledge that this is a thing.
+I (didn’t) like this part, but I can’t dis-acknowledge that this is a thing.

-For the last several years, I’ve been closing at least 3 showers a week with full cold from the faucet.
+For the last several years between 2017 to 2020, I’ve been closing at least 3 showers a week with full cold from the faucet.
 My reaction varies from cursing like a sailor to a very Zen approach with my breathing not changing whatsoever, having already started a sequence of rhythmic full inhalation belly breaths to continue into the masochistic cold, where it’s up to me to rotate to keep shocking a new part of my body.

 A few times, I get into the shower on full cold.
-This is not generally fun, but this morning I did it after my intense workout and it wasn’t bad at all, shocking, but not bad. (a day later, while editing this, I did it again well after my cool-down) The goal is to be able to get in the cold shower with limited physical preparation, because the survival instinct of your body is to ramp up all of its systems to prevent hypothermia and will help abate any disease trying to attack.
+This is not generally fun, but this morning I did it after my intense workout and it wasn’t bad at all, shocking, but not bad. (a day later, while editing this, I did it again well after my cool-down) The goal is to be able to get in the cold shower with limited physical preparation, because the survival instinct of your body is to ramp up all of its systems to prevent hypothermia, training your adrenals to perform when called upon in a situation of non mental stress.
+(Edit 05/28/26 – I haven’t missed a cold shower since starting the every day / no excuses pattern I established in May of 2020.
+‘Cold’ water differs vastly from time of year to region of country or certainly within different countries.
+In a typical Summer in Atlanta, the cold tap flows 70ºF water, in the winter I see 47ºF.
+I notice the water as being colder, but I do all my washing in the full cold, so for at least a few minutes every time before warming up to hot or just getting out as is.)

 Wim Hoff is known as ‘The Iceman’ and holds a number of world records including being submerged in ice water for more than two hours without his core body temperature varying.
 Through his conditioning process, other people have replicated a number of his feats short of world records, demonstrating that his body isn’t some freak of nature, but that his training creates results that seem impossible at the outset.